 If you need help mapping your workflows or choosing the right automation stack, browse our articles or book a discovery call with the Prompt Gurru team.
 We help SMBs design, build, and maintain automations that actually stick.

 Prompt Gurru Team is an AI automation and custom software studio with over 10 years of hands-on experience helping startups and SMBs streamline operations.
 Our expertise covers n8n workflow automation, OpenAI API integrations, CRM and marketing automation, and building custom web and mobile apps.
-We have shipped 50+ projects for clients in B2B services, marketing agencies, e-commerce, and SaaS, including Max Invoice, Mindway, and Wahy Institute.
+We have shipped 50+ projects for clients in B2B services, marketing agencies, e-commerce, and SaaS.

 If you want to go deeper on workflow audits, automation tools, or CRM integration for SMBs, check out these internal resources from Prompt Gurru: